 There is a high risk of assaults from a dangerous neighborhood that needs to be avoided.
-Women should always be on the resort areas or at the hotels which are always properly guarded by security agencies, where such a threat is very minimal and almost impossible to occur.
+Women should always be in the resort areas or at the hotels that are always properly guarded by security agencies, where such a threat is minimal and almost impossible to occur.

 I can tell you at this point exactly how safe is Punta Cana.

-Well, Punta Cana is safer than the Dominican Republic at large because there are more security protocols to be observed with regards to her being a resort center, but outside the resort area, the situation is unpredictable.
+Well, Punta Cana is safer than the Dominican Republic at large because there are more security protocols to be observed regarding her being a resort center.
+Still, outside the resort area, the situation is unpredictable.